FadiMoubayed/GeoJSON-to-Observation-and-Measurements/README.md

        https://github.com/52North/SOS

-  - Once SOS is up and running, implement InsertSensor operation
+  - Once SOS is up and running, implement InsertSensor operation:

        Here the link to ObservedProperties file should be copied manually.

-  - Once the InsertSensor has been implemented successfully, you will get a response with the following: assignedOffering assignedProcedure
+  - Once the InsertSensor has been implemented successfully, you will get a response with the following:

+      assignedOffering

+      assignedProcedure

-  - Implement the InsertObservation operation.
+  - Implement the InsertObservation operation:

       Here you need to manually copy the assignedOffering and assignedProcedure into the InsertObservation request.

-  Example files are provided in the Example files folder
+  Example files are provided in the Example files folder.